 3.4 Adult members of the Lake Pend Oreille Idaho Club shall be members 18 years of age or over and shall have paid such dues as may, from time to time, be established by the club.

-3.5 Each adult member of the Lake Pend Oreille Idaho Club shall have the right to vote on any issue brought before the club at regular club meetings and attendance is required to vote.
-Each adult member of the Lake Pend Oreille Idaho Club shall be eligible to vote in elections as described in Section 5.2 and may hold any office of the Lake Pend Oreille Idaho Club after fulfilling the eligibility requirements of Section 6.2.
+3.5 Each adult member of the Lake Pend Oreille Idaho Club shall have the right to vote on any issue brought before the club at General Member’s club meetings and attendance is required to vote.
+Each adult member of the Lake Pend Oreille Idaho Club shall be eligible to vote in elections as described in Section 5.2 and may hold any office of the Lake Pend Oreille Idaho Club after fulfilling the eligibility requirements of Section 6.1.